-UNI-DS v8 is a development board designed for rapid development of embedded applications.
-Redesigned from the ground up, it offers broad set of standard, as well as several unique features never seen before in the world of embedded electronics: programming and debugging over WiFi network, support for a large number of microcontrollers from different vendors regardless of their pin number and more.
+Fusion for STM32 v8 is a development board designed for rapid development of embedded applications.
+Redesigned from the ground up, it offers broad set of standard, as well as several unique features never seen before in the world of embedded electronics: programming and debugging over WiFi network, support for a large number of different ARM[®] Cortex[®]-M based microcontrollers produced by ST Microelectronics, regardless of their pin number, and more.

-The development board is designed so that the developer has everything that might be needed, following the Swiss Army knife concept: a highly advanced programmer/debugger module, a powerful and clean power supply module, a huge set of connectivity options including USB, Ethernet, CAN (on the SiBRAIN Card, if supported), UART, as well as set of MIKROE proprietary standards and technologies, including the well-established mikroBUSTM standard, a standardized SiBRAIN socket, and a standardized 2x20 display connector.
+The development board is designed so that the developer has everything that might be needed, following the Swiss Army knife concept: a highly advanced programmer/debugger module, a powerful and clean power supply module, a huge set of connectivity options including USB, Ethernet, CAN (on the MCU Card, if supported), UART, as well as set of Mikroe proprietary standards and technologies, including the well-established mikroBUS[TM] standard, a standardized MCU Card socket, and a standardized 2x20 display connector.
 A number of interactive options is also available, including buttons, LEDs, switches, and more...
 All these features are packed on a single development board, which itself uses innovative manufacturing technologies, delivering fluid and immersive working experience.

-UNI-DS v8 development board is also an integral part of the MIKROE rapid development ecosystem.
-Natively supported by the MIKROE Software toolchain, backed up by hundreds of different Click boardTM designs with their number growing on a daily basis, it covers many different prototyping and development aspects, thus saving precious development time.
+Fusion for STM32 v8 development board is also an integral part of the Mikroe rapid development ecosystem.
+Natively supported by the Mikroe Software toolchain, backed up by hundreds of different Click board[TM] designs with their number growing on a daily basis, it covers many different prototyping and development aspects, thus saving precious development time.